-You and your family will attend an orientation housing briefing that provides information for both on and off-post residency.
-Following this briefing, you will be scheduled to meet with an assignment counselor who will advise the current availability of on-post housing in your grade (rank) and entitlement (bedrooms).
+You and your family will attend an orientation housing briefing that provide information regarding on base housing.
+At this briefing, you will be advised the current availability of on-post housing in your grade (rank) and entitlement (bedrooms).
 If no homes are available on-post, you are then cleared to pursue off-post housing.

 In agreement with the Government of Japan and United States Forces Japan, there are to be a maximum of 6,928 military family housing units on Okinawa.
 The average population of accompanied Marines, Sailors, Soldiers, and Airmen hovers around 8,500.
 This means that approximately 25% of all families stationed on Okinawa will live in the local community.
 This percentage is currently at 33% due to ongoing family housing construction which has reduced the number of available homes on-post to around 5,000.